isVoid/blog/about.md

 title: About
 ---

-I am Yinghao Wang (Michael), a Yale University Master student on Computer Science.
+I am Yinghao Wang (Michael), I'm a Rapids SWE in Nvidia Rapids.
-I have a passion for Computer Graphics and Computational Photography.

 During college I designed computer vision algorithms to detect objects for UAVs.
 In another project, I designed a paper extraction algorithm to for easy savings of notes.
+I graduated from Yale University in 2020.

 I am honored to follow the award winning photographer, timelapse master Thomas Lowe in production of a novel genre narrative - AWAKEN.
 I have assisted in image processing,